 Take a look thru your file and all its columns.
 Check where is product Title, Price, Description, and so on..

 You can download Excelify Demo template file and check what fields are available in the Excelify and Shopify.

-If you do not understand some specific field from the Excelify template, do not worry – you can look it up in our “Products” sheet documentation to find its description, possible values, and examples.
+If you do not understand some specific field from the Excelify template, do not worry – you can look it up in our “Products” sheet documentation.
+It covers description, possible values, and examples of every field.

 If some of your fields just don’t have a place within Shopify available fields, then you can also look into storing them as Metafields.